 Manual Feature Selection

 Manual feature selection was conducted to observe (1) which features accounted for the greatest differences between the student performance classes (2) which features students within a single performance class had in common.
-First, the means of the feature values for each individual class were determined.
+In order to accomplish this, the means of the feature values for each individual class were determined.
 The percent differences between the means of each class were then calculated for each feature.
-In theory, a higher percent difference would indicate that the members of one class varied more significantly from the members of another class with respect to that feature.
-A low percent difference would indicate that members of the two classes in question did not vary with respect to that feature, therefore rendering that feature ineffective for differentiating between the two classes.
+In theory, a higher percent difference indicates that the members of one class varied more significantly from the members of another class with respect to that feature.
+A low percent difference indicates that members of the two classes in question did not vary with respect to that feature, therefore rendering that feature ineffective for differentiating between the two classes.
+This method was used to highlight the most salient features available in the collected data.

 Feature Reduction using Principal Component Analysis